Affective forecasting: Capital sentencing

 During the process of capital sentencing, juries are allowed to hear victim impact statements (VIS) from the victim's family.
 This demonstrates affective forecasting in that its purpose is to present how the victim's family has been impacted emotionally and, or, how they expect to be impacted in the future.
-These statements can cause juries to overestimate the emotional harm, causing harsh sentencing, or underestimate harm, resulting in inadequate sentencing.
+These statements can cause juries to overestimate the emotional harm, causing harsh sentencing, or underestimate harm, resulting in lesser sentencing.
 The time frame in which these statements are present also influences affective forecasting.
 By increasing the time gap between the crime itself and sentencing (the time at which victim impact statements are given), forecasts are more likely to be influenced by the error of immune neglect (See Immune neglect) Immune neglect is likely to lead to underestimation of future emotional harm, and therefore results in inadequate sentencing.
 As with tort damages, jury education is a proposed method for alleviating the negative effects of forecasting error.